I Bleached My Hair To Achieve This Cool-Girl Color — & Here's What I Look Like Now

 1. Do Your Homework

 No matter what sort of dye job you're looking for, it's best practice to do your homework first.
-Before you even think about booking a session, find a colourist you think will be able to bring your hair dreams to life.
-Scour the internet, read reviews on Yelp, ask friends and colleagues, and scroll through Instagram to check out a prospective colourist's work.
+Before you even think about booking a session, find a colorist you think will be able to bring your hair dreams to life.
+Scour the internet, read reviews on Yelp, ask friends and colleagues, and scroll through Instagram to check out a prospective colorist's work.

 No matter what sort of dye job you're looking for, it's best practice to do your homework first.
-Before you even think about booking a session, find a colourist you think will be able to bring your hair dreams to life.
-Scour the internet, read reviews on Yelp, ask friends and colleagues, and scroll through Instagram to check out a prospective colourist's work.
+Before you even think about booking a session, find a colorist you think will be able to bring your hair dreams to life.
+Scour the internet, read reviews on Yelp, ask friends and colleagues, and scroll through Instagram to check out a prospective colorist's work.

 2. Know What To Expect